 More representative elected bodies mean that voters' priorities will be championed by candidates that reflect their communities.
-With more agency to express their preferences, voters are able to vote for candidates whose values they share, and their vote becomes more meaningful.
+Ranked choice voting enables a voter's one vote to hold significance because their vote is more likely to dynamically represent their political stance.
+With more agency to express their preferences, voters can vote for candidates whose values they share, and their vote becomes more meaningful.
 Ranked choice voting leads to increased voter satisfaction and provides Oregonians with a simple, proven solution that will lead to more inclusive and equitable elections for all communities.
-With counties and cities in our state already adopting ranked choice voting, HB 2004 helps ensure that local jurisdictions have the resources and tools they need for multilingual and accessible voter education.
-As an organization deeply rooted in empowering Black communities through our civic engagement and advocacy work, we urge you to support House Bill 2004.
+A fair election involves candidates are incentivized to expand their engagement across racial, ethnic, gender, and ideological spectrums to continue competing for votes.
+With counties and cities in our state already adopting ranked choice voting, HB 2004-A helps ensure that local jurisdictions have the resources and tools they need for multilingual and accessible voter education.
+As an organization deeply rooted in empowering Black communities through our civic engagement and advocacy work, we urge you to support House Bill 2004-A.